 Solution suggested by TPO

-The way to avoid showing invisible text while custom fonts load is to temporarily show a system font.
+To avoid showing invisible text while custom fonts load, temporarily show a system font.
 By including font-display: swap in the @font-face style, FOIT can be avoided in most modern browsers.

 The font-display API specifies how a font is displayed. swap tells the browser that text using the font should be displayed immediately using a system font.
 Once the custom font is ready, it replaces the system font.